MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 ### CollectSddc

-This parameter helps determine whether to include or exclude software-defined data center (SDDC) logs.
+Determines whether to include or exclude software-defined data center (SDDC) logs.
 By default, SDDC logs are included.
 Set it to $false if you want to exclude them.
 For more information about using SDDC diagnostic tools, see [Collect diagnostic data for systems](./collect-diagnostic-data.md).

 **Syntax**